learning-zone/website-templates/README.md

 ## HTML5 Website Templates

 *Click <img src="assets/star.png" width="18" height="18" align="absmiddle" title="star" /> if you like the project. pull request are highly appreciated.*
-# you can also this website for more templates (https://onepagelove.com/templates) .
+# you can also check this website for more templates (https://onepagelove.com/templates) .

 ### Table of contents